OSU-MR/SCC/README.md

 # Open-Source_Siemens_Under-lit_Mitigation_Corrector
 alpha version of the raw dataset corrector

-Please download and install the Python package from release.
+Please download and install the latest release of our Python package